bernorieder/hybridclassification/README.md

 # hybridclassification

 This is a collection of Python scripts that facilitate experimentation and application of machine learning to text classification.
 The basic logic is that (possibly manually) classified units of text are used to train a classifier that can then be applied to another set of units to classify them.
-Classes are taken from the training material.
+Class labels are taken from the training material.

 There are two sets of scripts:
 * The files in the 'bayes' folder use simple and rather fast techniques to derive a classifier: multinominal bayes or support vector machine, both using the implementations from scikit-learn.